 Successfully argued error of law in case concerning the question of whether client’s sponsor had ‘genuinely’ exercised treaty rights in another EEA country before returning to UK, applying Citizens’ Rights Directive, EEA Regulations and related case law; the Upper Tribunal clarified that intention and motivation are not directly relevant to the assessment of whether employment is genuine and effective.

 Successfully challenged dismissal of deportation appeal based on inadequate consideration of risk on return to Iraq without CSID and exclusion from humanitarian protection.
-Appeal allowed following re-hearing on Article 8 grounds not previously argued.
+Appeal allowed following re-hearing on Article 8 grounds.

 FTT determination set aside on basis of defective consideration of whether it was reasonable to expect a child to leave the UK where the parents had no independent right to remain (s.117B(6) NIAA).
 Appeal allowed following Upper Tribunal re-hearing based on submissions regarding application of KO (Nigeria).

-Prior to completing pupillage at One Pump Court in 2017, Mark practised as an immigration solicitor.
+Mark’s interest in immigration law developed during his stint as a volunteer caseworker with Bail for Immigration Detainees (BID).
+Prior to completing pupillage at One Pump Court in 2017, he practised as an immigration solicitor.
 He primarily represented clients in the Detained Fast Track (DFT) process, through which he acquired experience of preparing complex asylum appeals within short time frames.
-He also represented clients in applications for bail and asylum appeals.
 Mark’s last asylum case resulted in a successful public law challenge to a refusal to remove a client from the DFT process despite evidence of trafficking, thereby contributing to the suspension of the DFT in July 2015 (R (on the application of IK, Y, PU) v Secretary of State for the Home Department, CO/479/201).

-Mark qualified as solicitor whilst working as a Legal Adviser at Nottingham Magistrates’ Court where he provided advice to lay magistrates in adult, youth and family courts.
+Mark qualified as a solicitor whilst working as a legal adviser at Nottingham Magistrates’ Court where he provided advice to lay magistrates in adult, youth and family courts.
 Prior to this he worked for several years investigating potential miscarriages of justice at the Criminal Cases Review Commission.
-One review contributed to the quashing of a 1986 murder conviction, where confession evidence was held to have been wrongly admitted (R v James EWCA Crim 1433).
-In another case, Mark’s legal analysis of the implications of an apparently unsigned indictment led to convictions being set aside by the House of Lords (R v Clarke and McDaid UKHL 8).
+Mark’s legal analysis of the implications of an apparently unsigned indictment led to convictions being set aside by the House of Lords (R v Clarke and McDaid UKHL 8).